LeeLarcombe/sqlite-tutorial/README.md

    You should be able to see the files for the tutorial in the files pane on the left side of the screen - this file in the centre panel - and a command prompt window on the right.

-   When you are ready to begin, select the tutorial file (sqlite-tutorial.md) in the files pane - and follow all of the steps by typing the commands in the command prompt window.
+   When you are ready to begin, select the tutorial file (SQLite tutorial.md) in the files pane - and follow all of the steps by typing the commands in the command prompt window.

    *(sometimes the command prompt ">" is not ready - just hit return in the command prompt window and it will appear)*